 Surplus — income exceeds expenses.
 The question is where the surplus goes.
 If it's not directed somewhere intentional, it tends to disappear into vague discretionary spending.
 Assign it: more savings, extra debt payment, or a specific goal.

-Break-even — income roughly equals expenses.
-You're covering your costs but building no buffer.
-Any unexpected expense creates a problem.
+Near break-even — income roughly equals expenses.
+You're covering your costs but building little or no buffer.
+Any unexpected expense can create a problem.
 Look for categories where you can reduce spending to create a small surplus.

 Deficit — expenses exceed income.
 The budget is unsustainable as written.
 Something needs to change: income needs to increase, or expenses need to decrease — ideally both.
 Start with the largest categories first.